Safeguarding Supervision

 Demands on staff time and meetings can detract from the core purpose of schools in educating children and young people.
 Why does safeguarding supervision matter and what difference does it make to children, young people and the organisation?
 We explore some of the rationale and research behind the development of a strong and sustained supervision culture.

-Guidance & Regulation
+Guidance and Regulation

 Keeping Children Safe in Education expects the designated safeguarding lead to “act as a source of support, advice and expertise for all staff”.
 Inspection guidance for early years, education and skills settings builds on this requiring “staff and other adults receive regular supervision and support if they are working directly and regularly with children and learners whose safety and welfare are at risk”.

-For further education settings the inspection guidance requires they follow the Section 11 requirements in Working Together, to provide appropriate supervision so they may “fulfil their child welfare and safeguarding responsibilities effectively”.
+For further education settings, the inspection guidance requires they follow the Section 11 requirements in Working Together, to provide appropriate supervision so they may “fulfil their child welfare and safeguarding responsibilities effectively”.

 Although safeguarding is now part of the wider leadership and management judgement, it remains a limiting judgement on the effectiveness of a setting.
 Secure supervision arrangements not only meet the requirements, but connect leadership to the experience of staff working with young people day-to-day, ensuring that safeguarding remains at the forefront of everyone’s minds.